 Think safety at all times.
 Assess the situation around you.
 Keep on top of travel alerts and safety warnings.
 Ask the hotel staff if it is safe to walk around at night.
 Are there areas you should avoid?
 Check your emails often for STEP travel warnings of local threats or other issues.

 When traveling, everyone in your group should have a voice, even the kids.
 Sometimes when we travel with someone, we keep silent about what we will enjoy.
 Suppose you are a person that tends to run the show.
 Step back at times to consider if your traveling companion’s needs and expectations are being met too.
 Be sensitive if they are in pain, exhausted, or hungry.

 The word compromise is a powerful word when traveling with others.
 Use it well, and it will serve everyone in your travel party.
 Joelle can no longer climb steep hills or hundreds of steps up that clock tower.
 Ryan does it while she wanders down below.
 If both of us are on board with the plan, why not?
 It works well, and Ryan gets fantastic pics in those high places.

-Finally, be conscious of that person who has health issues that keeps them from participating in many activities.
-Sometimes we can neglect them and leave them behind for hours, time and time again, because they can’t participate.
+Finally, be conscious of those who have health issues that keep them from participating in many activities.
+Sometimes we can neglect them and leave them behind for hours, time and time again because they can’t participate.
 We can get so wrapped in all we want to do that we forget they are left alone.
-At times that is not an issue as we all need space, but it can get old quickly, too, if it happens for long periods.
+At times that is not an issue as we all need space, but it can get old quickly if it happens for long periods.